peterloes/SmartAnimalTraps/README.md

 https://github.com/peterloes/Servo_Engine

+The radio handheld transmitter is able to open and close the shutter, from a distance tested over 100 metres.
 Lightbarrier 1 and lightbarrier 2 are connected with Logic AND.
-Both Lightbarrier needs level 0V to trigger the shutter closed.
+Both Lightbarrier needs a falling edge to 0V to close the shutter.
+Lightbarrier 1 and lightbarrier 2 is forbidden to open the Shutter.
+Pushbutton 1 and Pushbutton 2, mounted on the top of the electronical circuit, are able to open and close the shutter.

 --> Protection against misuse!!!
 Dear follower, please contact me via email to get more information about the used wireless radio module.